whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/03-laser-cutting/03-08-laser-cut-ideation-sketches.md

 - Minimum 3 refined Sketch Ideas

 Label your scanned sketches - YYYYMMDD Lastname First Name Project Name / Description

+## Prompts

+Use the research you conducted about laser cut objects as well as the prompts bellow to kickstart your ideation.
+You are not required to use these prompts and can create your own prompts.

+- Geometric or organic lampshades or hanging lamp structures
+- A modular storage system than can be rearranged or expanded
+- Design an architectural model of an existing building or of a new potential building
+- A kinetic articulating object with moving parts
+- Unique geometric table top game pieces
+- Collapsible container with flexible living hinges

 ## Ideation Sketches